MicrosoftDocs/connected-spaces/articles/display-effectiveness-summary-page.md

 ![Graphs and table](media/analytics-27.PNG "Graphs and table")

-**3 busiest displays by day.** This graph shows the people count trend data for the three Display effectiveness zones that, on average, received the greatest footfall during the selected time frame.
-These trend lines are placed in context with the average footfall across all Display effectiveness zones, illustrated by the dotted line.
+**3 busiest displays by day.** This graph shows the people count trend data for the three Display effectiveness zones that, on average, received the greatest number of entries during the selected time frame.
+These trend lines are placed in context with the average entries across all Display effectiveness zones, illustrated by the dotted line.

 **3 most engaging displays by day.** This graph shows the dwell time trend data for the three Display effectiveness zones in which people,